mdfw/PubNubDucks/README-WORKSHOP.md

 };
 ```
 ### Bad word filter
 This filter function *should not be used in production*.
 It only looks for the first instance of `woof` and changes it to `quack`.
-For more sophisticated options, look in our [Blocks Catalog](https://www.pubnub.com/docs/blocks-catalog?devrel_gh=pubnubducks_filter).
+For more sophisticated options, look in the PubNub [Blocks Catalog](https://www.pubnub.com/docs/blocks-catalog?devrel_gh=pubnubducks_filter).
 Options include: [A basic word filter](https://www.pubnub.com/docs/blocks-catalog/chat-message-profanity-filter?devrel_gh=pubnubducks_filter) or a third-party solution by [Sift Ninja](https://www.pubnub.com/docs/blocks-catalog/siftninja?devrel_gh=pubnubducks_filter)

 One thing to note, if we modify the request to quack, we add another key/value pair to our request object.
 The `note` key says that we've modified this message.
 In a non-demo application, you would probably want just a key that your user interface could interpret into the correct language for the user.
 ```